Certification of Independent Audit

 To TÜV Rheinland AG, Cologne

-Based on a contractual agreement, we have conducted an audit to obtain limited assurance regarding the essential information about TÜV Rheinland AG, Cologne (hereinafter referred to as the company) presented in the »Responsibility« section of the 2013 Corporate Report for the business year from January 1 to December 31, 2013 (hereinafter referred to as the »sustainability section«*).
+Based on a contractual agreement, we have conducted an audit to obtain limited assurance regarding the essential information about TÜV Rheinland AG, Cologne (hereinafter referred to as “the company”) presented in the »Responsibility« section of the Corporate Report for the business year from 1 January to 31 December 2014 (hereinafter referred to as the »sustainability section« *).

-The company’s Executive Board is responsible for preparing the sustainability section in accordance with the criteria specified in the Sustainability Reporting Guidelines Vol. 3.0 of the Global Reporting Initiative (GRI):
+The company’s Executive Board is responsible for preparing the sustainability section in accordance with the criteria specified in the Sustainability Reporting Guidelines Vol. 3.0 (pages 7–17) of the Global Reporting Initiative (GRI):

-This responsibility consists of selecting and applying appropriate methods of data collection used in drawing up the aforementioned sustainability section as well as confirming that assumptions and assessments of individual sustainability statements are plausible under the given circumstances.
-This responsibility also encompasses the conception, implementation, and maintenance of systems and processes insofar as they are of importance for the preparation of the sustainability section.
+This responsibility consists of selecting and applying appropriate methods of data collection used in drawing up the sustainability section, as well as in making assumptions and assessments relative to individual sustainability statements that are plausible under the given circumstances.
+This responsibility also encompasses the conception, implementation, and maintenance of such systems and processes as are of importance for the preparation of the sustainability section.

-Our task is to make an assessment on the basis of the work we have undertaken as to whether we have become aware of circumstances that lead us to believe that the information presented in the company’s sustainability section on pages 40 – 73 of the Corporate Report for the 2013 business year do not comply in material respects with the criteria of the GRI’s Sustainability Reporting Guidelines Vol. 3.0 (pp. 7–17).
-In addition, we were instructed to make recommendations on the basis of our audit findings with regard to the enhancement of sustainability management and sustainability reporting.
+Our task is to make an assessment on the basis of the work we have undertaken as to whether we have become aware of circumstances that lead us to believe that the information presented in the company’s sustainability section of the Corporate Report for the 2014 business year do not comply in material respects with the criteria of the GRI’s Sustainability Reporting Guidelines Vol. 3.0 (pp. 7–17).
+The scope of our mandate did not include physical inspection of references to external sources of documentation or expert opinions or of statements relative to the future.
+In addition, we were instructed to make recommendations, on the basis of our audit findings, with regard to the enhancement of sustainability management and sustainability reporting.

 We conducted our audit in compliance with the International Standard on Assurance Engagements (ISAE) 3000, which requires us to abide by our professional duties and to plan and implement the commission with due regard for the principle of materiality so as to be able to make our assessment with a limited degree of certainty.

-In an audit to establish »limited assurance«, the audit activities are less extensive than those undertaken in an audit to establish a sufficient degree of certainty such as is required for annual financial statements in accordance with Section 317 of the German Commercial Code (HGB), so that a correspondingly lower degree of certainty is achieved.
+In an audit to establish »limited assurance«, the audit activities are less extensive than those undertaken in an audit to establish a sufficient degree of certainty, so that a correspondingly lower degree of certainty is achieved.
 The choice of audit activities is subject to the auditor’s own judgment.

 In the course of our audit, we undertook, among others, the following activities:

-- On-location visits within the process of analyzing the processes used to collect, analyze, validate, and aggregate select information:
+- Telephone interviews within the process of investigating the processes used to collect, analyze and aggregate select information for multiple companies of the TÜV Rheinland Group Greater China region;

-- An analytical assessment of the information presented in the sustainability section
+- An analytical assessment of the disclosures presented in the sustainability section;

-On the basis of our audit to establish limited assurance, we did not become aware of any circumstances that lead us to believe that the information presented in the company’s sustainability section of the Corporate Report for the 2013 business year was prepared in a manner which did not comply in material respects with the criteria of the GRI’s Sustainability Reporting Guidelines Vol. 3.0 .
+On the basis of our audit to establish limited assurance, we did not become aware of any circumstances that lead us to believe that the information presented in the company’s sustainability section on pages 48–81 of the Corporate Report for the 2014 business year was prepared in a manner which did not comply in material respects with the criteria of the GRI’s Sustainability Reporting Guidelines Vol. 3.0 (pp. 7–17).

 Supplementary Notes – Recommendations